Description

 Chill the coconut cream

-Cover the bowl and refrigerate for 30 to 45 minutes so the chia or flax can hydrate and the mousse becomes thicker and pipeable.Pipe and garnish
+Cover the bowl and refrigerate for 30 to 45 minutes so the chia or flax can hydrate and the mousse becomes thicker and pipeable , For meal prep portion into mason jars and chill. -

 Divide the mousse into 4 small ramekins.
 For a look similar to the photo, transfer the mousse to a piping bag fitted with a large star tip and pipe in a spiral.
 Top each serving with chopped nuts, a few pepitas, a pinch of cinnamon and a small dollop of sugar-free whipped cream if desired.
 Serve chilled.